Construction Material Testing

 FAQ

-The process of evaluating the strength, durability, safety and quality of materials used in construction such as aggregate steel concrete and soil is known as construction material testing.
+The process of evaluating the strength, durability, safety, and quality of materials used in construction, such as aggregate, steel, concrete, and soil, is known as construction material testing.

 Building stability and safety are guaranteed by it.
 Testing is essential to prevent structural failures in the future and to ensure that standards are being followed.